In the beginning God created the heavens and the earth.

 Bible Reference: Genesis 30:22-50:26

-- Joseph was the first son of Jacob and Rachel, born while his father was serving Laban, and he was Joseph’s favored son.
+- Joseph was the first son of Jacob and Rachel, born while his father was serving Laban, and he was Jacob’s favored son.

 - He was disliked by his brothers because he wore a special coat given to him by his father and because he often shared his dreams foreshadowing the future when he would rule over them.